tkesgar/nuxt-elysia/README.md

 ### Known quirks

-Because nuxt-elysia mounts Elysia as a handler for H3 application instead of directly handling the HTTP request, there may be several quirks that we need to fix with additional wrappers and transforms.
+Because nuxt-elysia mounts Elysia as a handler for H3 application instead of directly handling the HTTP request, there may be several subtle quirks that we need to fix with additional wrappers and transforms.
 You can check `server-plugin.ts` generated from `server-plugin.template` for the list of currently implemented workarounds.

-Our goal is to ensure the same results between mounting the Elysia app and running the Elysia app as separate server (directly in Bun or running in Node.js via `@elysiajs/node` adapter).
+Our goal is to ensure the exact same result between mounting the Elysia app and running the Elysia app as separate server in Node.js.

+> Note that we do not fully support running Nuxt on Bun yet.
+While it might
+> work as expected, we do not currently run test suites for it.

 ### `module` option